 Yang Zhu (CN/NO)

-The Norwegian/Chinese artist Yang Zhu is working with strong contrasts and symbolism in his solo exhibition “A quiet Place.”
+The Norwegian/Chinese artist Yang Zhu is working with strong contrasts and symbolism.
 Yang is educated in fine arts at Shanghai University, but moves from Shanghai to Stavanger in 1989 wishing to experience a more tranquil everyday life away from the city’s racket.
 He immerses himself in the oil painting and derives great inspiration from Norway’s spectacular nature, which is reflected in his powerful, expressionistic backgrounds.
 He creates rough, raw settings proving great technical abilities.

 But Yang Zhu is no ordinary Norwegian painter; this clearly shows in his stringent, classic woman depictions, which to a greater extend is representative of his Chinese origin.
 The works explore the contrasts between raw nature and the unspoiled beauty of the female – often with an underlying uneasiness, which is characteristic of magical realism.
 The women are at the center of the exhibition, and upon them rest a meditative melancholia strengthened by the fact that the beholder is never confronted by their look.
 They close their eyes, turn their backs or are blindfolded – they find themselves in a quiet, tranquil dream world.